 The DCC shall secure the Ad Hoc Device CSR Web Service interface through a TLS1.2 mutual authenticated session to the SMKI Portal in accordance with the SMKI Interface Design Specification.

-Parties shall require an appropriate IKI Certificate, in order to authenticate to the Ad Hoc Device CSR Web Service interface.
+Parties require an appropriate IKI Certificate, in order to authenticate to the Ad Hoc Device CSR Web Service interface.
 This IKI Certificate shall be issued by the DCC on successful completion of the process as set out in the SMKI RAPP and in accordance with the SMKI Interface Design Specification.

 Authentication to Batched Device CSR Web Service interface